-Although the current BNA Vision projects included in this EA would not affect current entrance and exit from the Airport, the future Donelson Pike realignment could affect both on-airport and off-airport roadways.
-Potential environmental and socioeconomic impacts of future road realignments are not addressed in this EA and will be addressed in a separate NEPA document, prepared in association with the Donelson Pike realignment.
+Although the current BNA Vision projects included in this EA would not affect current entrance and exit from the Airport, the future potential Donelson Pike realignment could affect both on-airport and off-airport roadways.
+Potential environmental and socioeconomic impacts of future road realignments are not addressed in this EA and would be addressed in a separate NEPA document.